Clinton wins high marks for social-media launch

 A Google search for “Hillary Clinton for President” resulted in an ad for Hillary’s campaign page, but just below it was an ad for “Pledge to Stop Hillary,” a Republican-created petition.

-The Twitter hashtag, or classification label, #whyimnotvotingforHillary caught on fast, but Clinton’s campaign made little effort to respond to those tweets, a mistake, said Gretchen Fox, co-founder of social strategy agency [mto].
+The Twitter hashtag, or classification label, #whyimnotvotingforHillary caught on fast, but Clinton’s campaign made little effort to respond to those tweets, a mistake, said Gretchen Fox, co-founder of social strategy agency.

 Jared Levy, founder of the marketing agency Guru Media who worked to engage young minority voters in the Obama for America campaign, called Clinton’s social media rollout “lackluster.”